 Open Oakland

-OpenOakland is a Code for America brigade that brings together people of all backgrounds to use technology for local impact.
+OpenOakland is a nonprofit civic organization that brings together people of all backgrounds to use technology for local impact.
 It hosts weekly civic hack nights where the community collaborates on diverse civic tech projects.

 The Challenge